isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 #### 14. Why was my application rejected?

-<span class="test" style="font-size:20px;"> SafeTravel Pass applications may be rejected for reasons, including the following:</span>
+SafeTravel Pass applications may be rejected for reasons, including the following:

- : a.
-The quota for the week of entry that the application was submitted was fully utilised.
-In this situation, you may consider submitting an application for a SafeTravel Pass for a different week of entry.
+- **The quota for the week of entry that the application was submitted was fully utilised.** In this situation, you may consider submitting an application for a SafeTravel Pass for a different week of entry.

- : b.
-Application exceeds permissible window, i.e. not within 20 to 7 working days prior to departure.
-In this situation, please ensure that you submit the application earliest 20 working days prior to the date of entry into Singapore, and latest 7 working days before the date of entry into Singapore.
+- **Application exceeds permissible window, i.e. not within 20 to 7 working days prior to departure.** In this situation, please ensure that you submit the application earliest 20 working days prior to the date of entry into Singapore, and latest 7 working days before the date of entry into Singapore.

- : c.
-Inadequate information provided.
+- **Inadequate information provided.**

 #### 15. Can I use the RGL to come to Singapore for long-term work?